 ISPs like Comcast, Time Warner, Charter, and Cox are notorious for cajoling their customers into unnecessary equipment rental.
-If you are currently renting a modem or router from your ISP, consider that you can usually replace any of their mediocre rental equipment with your own networking gear to keep at a cost less than a year of rental fees.
+If you are currently renting a modem or router from your ISP, consider replacing their mediocre rental equipment with your own networking gear.
+It will be yours to own, and most decent units cost less than one year of rental fees.

 4. Zoom Telephonics AC1900 (5363)

 Though this modem/router from Zoom looks particularly plain and boxy, its AC1900 WiFi signal is anything but plain, with a speedy dual band connection and great supporting features.

 While its AC 5GHz connection can support up to 13000 Mbps of data at once, its modem limits it to a standard 343 Mbps up and down.
 This unit does have a couple tricks up its sleeve though, like Broadcom TurboQAM technology, which increases maximum wireless-N data rates to 600 Mbps.